Functional analytic insights into irreversibility of quantum resources: Preliminaries

-When $\norm{\cdot}{\mu}$ is chosen to be a norm which contracts under all free operations $\Omax$, we necessarily have that $\O_\mu \supset \Omax$ as desired.
-Different choices of the norm $\norm{\cdot}{\mu}$ will lead to operations with different properties, with the basic underlying idea being the contractivity of the chosen norm.
+When $\norm{\cdot}{\mu}$ is chosen to be a gauge which contracts under all free operations $\Omax$, we necessarily have that $\O_\mu \supset \Omax$ as desired.
+Different choices of the gauge function $\norm{\cdot}{\mu}$ will lead to operations with different properties, with the basic underlying idea being the contractivity of the chosen norm.

 For any choice of $\norm{\cdot}{\mu}$, we define the function $\norm{\cdot}{\mu}^\circ : \B_\sa(\H) \to \RR_+ \cup \{+\infty\}$ as